Magical Banteay Srei

 Each gopura has two facades, one facing east and the other west.
 The image shows the east-facing façade of the gopura and part of the wall surrounding the enclosure.
 The gate is flanked on either side by a false window and a door.
 Behind the gopura, you can see two structures, which are libraries on the inner enclosure.

-As seen in the image above, the bas-relief on the east-facing pediment depicts Kala, a time monster associated with Shiva as he is the time-keeper of the universe, and an unidentified deity above Kala.
+As you can see from the image, the bas-relief on the east-facing pediment depicts Kala, a time monster associated with Shiva as he is the time-keeper of the universe, and an unidentified deity above Kala.

 The west-facing pediment depicts Gaja Lakshmi – one of the eight avatars of Lakshmi- sitting on a lotus flower flanked by two gajas (elephants ) performing abhisheka (showering with water and food) and riding Uluka the Owl.
 Uluka is often associated with Lakshmi, but not always as her vahana (vehicle).